solita/solita.github.com/_posts/2016-01-29-back-to-business.md

 After waking up, eating porridge, feeding porridge for my 1,5 years old daughter, making braids for my 6 years old daughter and saying bye-byes also to my 4 years old son and my dear husband, I take my bicycle and pedal to work.
 Cycling is a wonderful way to switch context in my head from home matters to work issues.
 When I arrive to our office, I take my bag and change clothes like Superman in a phone booth, turning from a mother into a software developer.

 This is my 12th working day after quite a long break, a little over 1.5 years maternity leave.
 Before that I had been working in KIRRE project since 2010.
-In KIRRE I worked as a software developer and had my hands on both in back end and front end.
+In KIRRE I worked as a software developer and had my hands on both in back and front ends.
 KIRRE project was dealing with registry of legal confirmations to real properties.

 ##Jump to a Moving Train